qazalnaderi/adaptive-fake-news-mitigation/README.md

 - Separate stochastic dynamics streams

 The stored outputs were generated using the default configuration included in this repository.

-## Key Observation

-Across the stored experiments, the adaptive intervention frequently reduced the final misinformation count to zero or near zero while using an average fact-checker budget of approximately 0.08.
-In comparison, the static baseline used a fixed fact-checker ratio of 0.25.

-These results suggest that the adaptive strategy can achieve stronger misinformation suppression with a substantially lower average intervention budget.
-However, formal conclusions require aggregated statistical analysis, budget-matched comparisons, and ablation experiments.

 ## Project Structure